RaymiiOrg/c_ookieclicker/lib/googletest/docs/primer.md

 *   Saves the state of all googletest flags.

-*   Creates a test fixture object for the first test.
+*   Creates a test fixture object for the u0_first test.

 *   Initializes it via `SetUp()`.